 ITM Power is currently building a 1GW-a-year electrolyser factory in northern England, which will make the British company the largest manufacturer in the world.
 The plant will bring down the cost of the equipment through economies of scale, and thus the price of green hydrogen, says Cooley.

-Clean hydrogen is expected to play a vital role in the energy transition as it is a zero-emissions fuel that can be used for energy storage, heat, transport, and to decarbonise polluting industrial processes such as steel and cement production.
-It can either be burned to generate energy or turned into electricity directly using a fuel cell.
+It is a zero-emissions fuel that can be used for energy storage, heat, transport, and to decarbonise polluting industrial processes such as steel and cement production.
+Hydrogen can either be burned to generate energy or turned into electricity directly using a fuel cell.

 The chief executive argues that relying on methane to supply the world’s hydrogen will be a dangerous and ultimately expensive proposition.

 “The problem with blue hydrogen is that not only do you need a hydrogen pipeline, but you’ll need a methane pipeline, then you’ll need a CO2 pipeline,” says Cooley.
 “And the only commercial application [for using captured CO2] is improving the efficiency of oil wells, which creates more CO2.
 So it’s utter rubbish.